jkosik/motivateme/README.md

 ### Tokens and Gas
 On Ink L2, gas is always paid in ETH.
 Any ERC-20 (Ethereum-compatible) token can be transacted.

-## Todo
-- Oracle integration
-- can we see events and messages in etherscan? or ink explorer?
-- makefile?
-- more responsive design for mobile.